From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 2. Lingering Sadness or Anxiety

-• You feel off—sad, tense, or perpetually on edge—and can’t pinpoint exactly why.
+• You feel off—tense, heavy, unsettled, or perpetually on edge—and can’t pinpoint exactly why.

 3. Social Withdrawal